Mel Tormé: Writing, songwriting and recordings

 Tormé wrote more than 250 songs, several of which became standards.
 He often wrote the arrangements for the songs he sang.
 He collaborated with Bob Wells on his most popular composition, "The Christmas Song" (1946); they wrote the song on a swelteringly hot and sunny day in California, sitting down and coming up with all the most 'mid-wintery' things they could think of, in an attempt to cool themselves down; it was recorded first by Nat King Cole.
 Tormé said that he wrote the music in 45 minutes and that it was not one of his favorites, calling it "my annuity".

 Personal life

-Mel Tormé was married four times.
-His first three marriages ended in divorce.
-He was survived by his wife, Ali; five children, Steve March-Tormé, Melissa Torme-March and Tracy, Daisy and James Tormé; and two stepchildren, Carrie Tormé and Kurt.
-Tracy is a screenwriter and producer.
+Mel Tormé was married four times, first to Candy Toxton (1949-1955); second to Arlene Miles (1956-1965); third to Janette Scott, Thora Hird's daughter (1966-1977); and last to Ali Severson (from 1984 to his death in 1999).
+All his marriages except the last one ended in divorce.
+Tormé was survived by his wife Ali; five children: Steve March-Tormé, Melissa Torme-March, and Tracy, Daisy, and James Tormé; and two stepchildren: Carrie Tormé and Kurt.
+Tracy was a screenwriter and producer.
 James Tormé is a jazz vocalist based in Los Angeles, California.
-Steve March-Tormé is also a musician and lives and works in Appleton, Wisconsin.
+Steve March-Tormé is also a musician who lives and works in Appleton, Wisconsin.